Marvell City

-Marvell City is a superblock shopping mall based in Surabaya.
+Marvell City is a superblock shopping mall in Surabaya, Indonesia.
 The mall opened at 4 December 2015, The shopping center consists of 5 floors with tenants who are already well-known as large companies both national and international scale including Lotte Mart, CGV, Electronic Solutions, Fun World, J.CO Donuts, Pandora Escape Game, Tous Les Jours and many more.
 Marvell City is famous in Surabaya as family oriented mall.